ReadAlongs/Studio-Web/README.md

 #### Web Component & Angular Wrapper - via a tag push

-The publication of the web component and its angular wrapper has been automated in the `release.yml` workflow.
+The publication of the web component and its angular wrapper has been automated in the `release.yml` CI workflow.
 The workflow will be triggered when you push the tag vX.Y.Z tag created above.

 #### Web Component & Angular Wrapper - manually - please don't do this!

-WARNING: only use this process if the release workflow is broken.
+**WARNING**: only use this process if the release workflow is broken.

 To publish the web component, first you must belong to the [@readalongs organization](https://www.npmjs.com/org/readalongs) on